 Food Hub Project

 In 2016 Kane County completed the feasibility study which assessed market conditions, identified strategies to improve healthy food access and evaluated a hub’s overall financial viability.
 Beginning in 2017 the Project Team began working to identify a qualified operator to manage the food hub.
-The selected operator will also work with the Project Team’s consultant to prepare a customized and comprehensive business plan at no cost to the operator.
+The selected operator will have the opportunity to work with the Project Team’s consultant to prepare a customized and comprehensive business plan at no cost.

 The Food Hub Project Team will undertake a series of actions outlined below to ensure the selection of a qualified operator and to provide the necessary resources and information to enable the future operator to be successful.
 Those near-term actions include conducting a Site Search Request for Information (RFI) and an Operator Request for Proposals (RFP).